Mohaamedl/Physics-Project/README.md

     and work structure
 Theoretical foundation:
     Introduction to the physics of a Gaussian beam (incident beam) and the possible resulting beams:
-      Bessel (concept, application, advantages and disadvantages)
       Bessel-Gauss "
       Laguerre-Gauss "
       Hermite-Gauss "
       OAM. " more extensive explanation

 Beam generation with OAM:
     Optical beam generation techniques loaded with OAM :